 The fire apparently started on the ground floor and quickly spread through the second floor to the attic and lookout.
 Police said that there was no early clue to the cause.

 Victoria House was built in the 1860s by an English migrant, Jacob Pearen, who is said to have made his fortune on the Gympie gold fields.
 It stood at the corner of Victoria Avenue and Clifford Street.
 The lookout for which the building was well known once housed a small light as a guide to shipping.

-In March this year, the Redcliffe City Council decided to negotiate
+In March this year, the Redcliffe City Council decided to negotiate with

-to house items of historical interest there.
+house items of historical interest there.
 But in June plans to purchase

 the house were scrapped by the Council, largely because of the cost of

 restoring the building.
 The Historical Society had appealed to the Council

 to preserve the house when it was learned that Mr. Dunstan planned to pull